DoctorKhan/The-Human-Experiment-Book/output/final/Old_Book.md

 ## The Unbroken Chain: From Heroes to Pharaohs

-After the age of heroes, the pharaohs and some of the others still attempted to trace their lineage to the gods.
+After the age of legends, the pharaohs and some of the others still attempted to trace their lineage to the gods.
 To this day, the Nephilim continue their quest to suppress the Alba.

 The assassination of Humbaba was not an isolated incident—it was the opening move in a campaign that has never ended.
 Gilgamesh established the template: identify the guardians of the old consciousness, eliminate them, then rewrite the story to make their destruction seem heroic.
 This pattern would be repeated across millennia, evolving in sophistication but never changing in essence.